Efficient Long-Horizon Vision-Language-Action Models via Static-Dynamic Disentanglement: Method

 Besides the standard task loss of the underlying VLA base model $\mathcal{L}_\text{task}$, we introduce two additional training objectives.
 The first promotes temporally persistent static tokens, and the second trains the cache gate that adaptively determines when cached representations should be refreshed.

-\textbf{Learning static tokens} To ensure that static tokens can be safely and effectively reused across time, they must remain stable over a temporal window while still encoding task-relevant information.
-To encourage this property, we apply a contrastive regularization term to the static tokens.
+\textbf{Learning static tokens} As illustrated in Figure~\ref{fig:contrastive}, to ensure that static tokens can be safely and effectively reused across time, they must remain stable over a temporal window while still encoding task-relevant information.
+To encourage this property, we apply a contrastive term to the static tokens.
 Specifically, observations from different timesteps within the same trajectory are treated as positive pairs, while observations from different trajectories are treated as negative pairs.
-We employ the InfoNCE loss~\cite{oord2018representation} $\mathcal{L}_{\text{InfoNCE}}^{l}$ to perform contrastive learning for static tokens at level $l$.
+We employ InfoNCE loss~\cite{oord2018representation} $\mathcal{L}_{\text{InfoNCE}}^{l}$ to perform contrastive learning for static tokens at level $l$.

 \textbf{Training the recache gate} If the recache gate is trained only through task supervision, it tends to recompute static tokens at every timestep, which eliminates any computational benefit.
 To discourage this trivial solution, we add a regularization term that biases the gate toward reuse when observations are close in time.